start-ups

 Posted on Updated on

-The last post on Starting a Business was popular so I thought that I would share a very key lesson learned and then provide links to previous posts that will provide insights as you move forward with launching your own business.
-If you have any questions just post them as comments and I would be happy to reply.
+The last post on Starting a Business was popular, so I thought I would share a key lesson learned and then provide links to previous posts that will provide insights as you launch your own business.
+If you have any questions, just post them as comments; I would happily reply.

 The COVID-19 pandemic has created a great deal of uncertainty and opportunity.
-For many, now is the ideal time to explore their dream of starting a business and jumping into the waters of entrepreneurship.
+For many, now is the ideal time to explore their dream of starting a business and jumping into entrepreneurship.
 That can be exciting, fun, stressful, financially rewarding, and financially challenging, all within the same short period of time.

 Being prepared for that roller coaster ride and having the ability and strength to continue pushing forward is important.
 Something to understand is that “Things don’t happen to you.
 They are the Direct Result of your own Actions and Inactions.”
 That may sound harsh, but here is a prime example:

-When I was closing my consulting business down I trusted my Accountant and Payroll company to handle all of the required filings for Federal, Wisconsin, Ohio, and Colorado – something they stated they would handle and I accepted at face value.
-Both companies had done a great job before so why would I expect any less this time?
+When I was closing my consulting business down, I trusted my Accountant and Payroll company to handle all of the required Federal, Wisconsin, Ohio, and Colorado filings – something they stated they would handle, and I accepted at face value.
+Both companies had done a great job before, so why would I expect any less this time?

-About nine months later I started receiving letters from Ohio and Colorado about filings due, so I forwarded them along to the Accountant and Payroll company.
-In my mind, this was “old business” and was being handled, plus I had moved on.
-It was probably just a timing error, something easy enough to explain away.
+About nine months later, I started receiving letters from Ohio and Colorado about filings due, so I forwarded them to the Accountant and Payroll company.
+I thought this was “old business” and was being handled, plus I had moved on.
+It was probably just a timing error, something easy to explain away.

 Skipping forward nearly three years, I had been threatened by the IRS and the Revenue Departments from both Ohio and Colorado.
 I started with a combined total of nearly $500K in assessments.
 Slowly that dropped to $50K, and then to $10K.
-I spent countless hours on the phone and writing letters trying to explain the misunderstanding.
-It wasn’t until I finally found a helpful person in each department that was willing to listen and told me specifically what needed to be done to resolve that situation.
+I spent countless hours on the phone and writing letters explaining the misunderstanding.
+It wasn’t until I finally found a helpful person in each department willing to listen and tell me specifically what needed to be done to resolve that situation.
 My final cost was around $1,000.
 I was relieved that this fiasco was finally over.

-For the longest time, I blamed both the Accountant and Payroll Service for these problems.
-Ultimately I realized that it was my business and therefore my responsibility to understand the shutdown process – regardless of who did the actual work.
-I would have saved hundreds of hours of my time and several hundred dollars by simply gaining that understanding in the beginning.
+I blamed both the Accountant and Payroll Service for these problems for the longest time.
+Ultimately I realized that it was my business and, therefore, my responsibility to understand the shutdown process – regardless of who did the work.
+I would have saved hundreds of hours of my time and several hundred dollars by gaining that understanding initially.

-I was not a victim of anything – this situation was the direct result of my own inaction.
-At the time it just did not seem very important, but my understanding of the situation and its importance was incorrect and I paid the price.
+I was not a victim of anything – this situation directly resulted from my own inaction.
+It did not seem very important at the time, but my understanding of the situation and its importance was incorrect, and I paid the price.
 Lesson learned.
-It was my business so it was still my responsibility to the very end.
+It was my business, so it was still my responsibility to the very end.

 Below are the other links.
 You don’t have to read them all at once, but it would be worth bookmarking them and reading one per day.
 Every new perspective, idea, and lesson learned could be the thing that helps you achieve your goal a day, week, or month sooner than expected.
 Every day and every dollar matters, so make the most of both!